top of page

 When: Most Sundays, Mondays, and Wednesdays from 9am to 1pm

-What: We need help weeding, removing agricultural fleece from the rows, and getting the nursery in shape for another busy spring!
+What: We need help potting up plants, weeding, distributing labels, and a variety of other tasks to keep the nursery running!
 We'll provide all tools and gloves.
 Please bring your own water, dress for the weather, and wear closed toe shoes.

 Where: Wild Plant Nursery is located at 6100 Cloud Dr, Springfield, VA 22150